Paseo de la Viga (painting)

-La Viga's walk (Paseo de la Viga in Spanish) is an oil painting.
-It was made by Pedro Villegas in 1706 and it is the oldest representation of "La Viga", a Mexico City roadway.
+Paseo de la Viga with the Church of Iztacalco (Paseo de la Viga con la iglesia de Iztacalco) is an oil painting.
+It was made by Pedro Villegas in 1706 and it is the oldest representation of the Paseo de la Viga, a Mexico City roadway.

+It belongs to the collection of the Museo Soumaya in Mexico City.

 Description

-The roadway "La Viga" was the walk used by the merchants who walked from Chalco and Xochimilco, to then sell their products in the city.
-The painting shows the arrival of New Spain's viceroy, Francisco Fernández de la Cueva and his wife Juana de la Cerda.
+La Viga was the road used by the merchants who walked from Chalco and Xochimilco, to then sell their products in the city.
+The painting shows the arrival of New Spain's viceroy, Francisco Fernández de la Cueva, and his wife Juana de la Cerda.
 They are represented in a boat and they come along with two women.
 Their social position is emphasized by a cloth structure that covers the couple.

-The picture also represents the everyday life of the place: the merchants, the trajineras (Mexican boat), chinampas, guardians, the church, people walking around the place and the volcanos Popocatepetl e Iztaccihuatl.
+The picture also represents the everyday life of the place: the merchants, the trajineras, chinampas, guardians, a church in Iztacalco, people walking around the place and the volcanoes Popocatépetl and Iztaccíhuatl.